Long Term Care, Medicaid planning and Asset Protection

 Options that are available in a given situation can range from very simple to complex, and each depends on the particular facts and my clients’ preferences.
 There is no “one-size-fits all” solution when it comes to Medicaid planning.
-We charge $275-350 per hour for an initial appointment, and will let you know the fees involved going forward if you decide to work further with our office.
 We can help you with all stages of the Medicaid eligibility process including pre-eligibility planning, application, follow-up with the Medicaid agencies, necessary planning after eligibility is granted, and fair hearings for inappropriate denials or to obtain a higher asset level for a married couple.

 Please click here for a list of items you will want to bring to our initial appointment.
 We look forward to meeting with you.